Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 The registry setting does not allow for absolute paths, only for paths relative to '%APPDATA%\Microsoft'.
 If the relative path set in the registry would be a valid path but does not exist, the script creates it.
 ## 1.5.
 Mailboxes
-The script only considers primary mailboxes (mailboxes added as additional accounts), no secondary mailboxes.
+The script only considers primary mailboxes (mailboxes added as separate accounts), no secondary mailboxes.
 This is the same way Outlook handles mailboxes from a signature perspective.
 The script is created for Exchange environments.
 Non-Exchange mailboxes can not have group signatures, but common and mailbox specific signatures.
 ## 1.6.
 Group membership
 The script considers all groups the currently logged-on user belongs to, as well as all groups the currently processed mailbox belongs to.
 For both sets of groups, group membership is searched against the whole Active Directory forest of the currently logged-on user as well as all trusted domains the user can access.
+The script works fine with linked mailboxes in Exchange resource forest scenarios.
 Trusted domains can be modified with the DomainsToCheckForGroups parameter.
 Group membership is achieved by querying the tokenGroups attribute, which is not only very fast and resource saving on client and server, but also considers sIDHistory.
 ## 1.7.
 Parameters
 ### 1.7.1.
 SignatureTemplatePath
 The parameter SignatureTemplatePath tells the script where signature template files are stored.
 Local and remote paths are supported.
 Local paths can be absolute ('C:\Signature templates') or relative to the script path ('.\Signature templates').
 WebDAV paths are supported (https only): 'https<area>://server.domain/SignatureSite/SignatureTemplates' or '\\server.domain@SSL\SignatureSite\SignatureTemplates'
-The currently logged-on user needs at least read access to the path
+The currently logged-on user needs at least read access to the path.
 ### 1.7.2.
 DomainsToCheckForGroups
 The parameters tells the script which domains should be used to search for mailbox and user group membership.
 The default value, '\*' tells the script to query all trusted domains in the Active Directory forest of the logged-on user.